evannetwork/api-blockchain-core/docs/profile/claims.rst

   claims.identityAvailable(subject);

-Checks if a account has already a identity contract.
+Checks if a account has already an identity contract.

 ----------
 Parameters